citation-style-language/Sheldon/README.md

 which will automatically be set up correctly when ran on Travis (which is where it will usually run).

-## Environment variables
+Sheldon requires the heroku memcached add-on.

-* `GITHUB_TOKEN` must be set manually on each travis project that uses it.
-Sheldon will post comments under the account tied to this token.
-Recommended to use a dedicated bot account.
-The account that this token is tied to must have comment access on the repo on which the Travis tests run.
+## Environment variables for submitting the build details to Sheldon, to be ran on the styles/locales REPO

 * `TRAVIS_PULL_REQUEST` is the number of the pull request/issue.
 Set by Travis.
 * `TRAVIS_COMMIT_RANGE` is the range of commits included in the PR.
 Set by Travis.
 * `TRAVIS_REPO_SLUG` is the repo being tested.
 Set by Travis.